Skip to content

 Compute Phase

-This phase executes the code of a smart contract and produces a list of actions or an exception.
+This phase executes the code of a smart contract and produces either a list of actions or an exception.
 Currently, only two types of actions are supported: send message and reserve.

 Action Phase